RedHat-UX/red-hat-design-system/docs/accessibility/index.md

 For example, the European Union’s [European Accessibility Act](https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX%3A32019L0882)—which dictates that electronic products and services must be accessible by June 28, 2025—does not directly name WCAG as its technical standard.
 However, it does state that services must align with WCAG’s guiding principles of being “perceivable, operable, understandable and robust” (aka POUR).
 And countries within the Union may transpose the Act to incorporate WCAG requirements.

-The World Wide Web Consortium maintains a list of [international accessibility laws and policies](https://www.w3.org/WAI/policies/), which they are updating in late 2023.
+The World Wide Web Consortium maintains a list of [international accessibility laws and policies](https://www.w3.org/WAI/policies/), which they last updated in late 2023.

 ## Policies